vetschn/ohmcoder/README.md

-The majority of the spectral energy of speech amplitude modulation lies below about 15Hz, i. e. the mean time between syllables is about 1/15Hz.
+The majority of the spectral energy of speech amplitude modulation lies below about 15Hz, i. e. the mean time between syllables is about 1/15Hz (see [speech_modulation.ipynb](./auxiliary/notebooks/speech_modulation.ipynb) for an example).
 The filter is chosen such that we follow this amplitude modulation.

 ![env_follower](./docs/images/env_follower.png)